-We decided that we had enough excitement for 1 day and was about to leave when the coffee shop manager asked if they could buy us a coffee and have a chat with us, we thought a coffee would be nice after all that had happened, a good caffeine boost was needed.
+We decided that we had enough excitement for 1 day and were about to leave when the coffee shop manager asked if they could buy us a coffee and have a chat with us, we thought a coffee would be nice after all that had happened, a good caffeine boost was needed.

-During our coffee, with the manager, it was discovered that all the staff had recently done an Emergency First Aid at Work course and the staff all said they did not feel that they would be confident in a situation like had just happened, and this had just proved it.
+During our coffee with the manager, it was discovered that all the staff had recently done an Emergency First Aid at Work course, and the staff all said they did not feel that they would be confident in a situation like had just happened, and this had just proved it.

-So, said people who attend our first aid courses are constantly assessed so if we find that someone who is not very confident we can spot it early and through some gentle encouragement and how our courses are designed we can be certain that the person will become a confident and competent first aider and if an emergency situation happens like the one earlier than your first aiders will successfully manage the situation till professional help arrives on scene.
+So, said learners who attend our first aid courses are constantly assessed so if we find someone who is not very confident we can spot it early and through some gentle encouragement and how our courses are designed we can be certain that the person will become a confident and competent first aider and if an emergency situation happens like the one earlier than your first aiders will successfully manage the situation till professional help arrives on the scene.

-The manager went away and was back within 5 minutes with the owner who decided there and then to sign all his staff and himself up to do an Emergency First Aid at Work course with us that is a regulated and accredited qualification that is also Ofqual approved too with us in September.
+The manager went away and was back within 5 minutes with the owner who decided there and then to sign all his staff and himself up to do an Emergency First Aid at Work course with us which is a regulated and accredited qualification that is also Ofqual approved too with us in September.

-If you are going to learn first aid then you should always do ‘due diligence’ and do your research on your chosen first aid provider, most reputable first aid providers welcome this and will provide everything you require to make an informed decision, after all, someone’s life may depend on it, just like the child in the coffee shop.
+If you are going to learn first aid then you should always do ‘due diligence and do your research on your chosen first aid provider, most reputable first aid providers welcome this and will provide everything you require to make an informed decision, after all, someone’s life may depend on it, just like the child in the coffee shop.